Materials-Consortia/OPTIMADE/optimade.rst

 The use of :val:`null` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section `Entry List`_.
 For these properties, :val:`null` MAY carry a special meaning.

-REQUIRED properties with an unknown value MUST be returned in the response.
+Responses that include entries where REQUIRED properties have an unknown value MUST include these properties with the value :val:`null`.

+Responses to requests where OPTIONAL properties have been explicitly requested via the :query-param:`response_fields` query parameter, and which includes entries where those properties have an unknown value, MUST include these properties with the value :val:`null`.
+(For more info on the :query-param:`response_fields` query parameter, see section `Entry Listing URL Query Parameters`_.)

-OPTIONAL properties with an unknown value MAY be returned in the response.
+The interaction of properties with an unknown value with query filters is described in the section `Filtering on Properties with unknown value`_.
-If an OPTIONAL property is *not* returned in a *full* response (i.e., not using :query-param:`response_fields`), the client MUST assume the property has an unknown value, i.e., :val:`null`.

-If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with :val:`null` values for this property.
-These properties MUST be set to :val:`null` in the response.

-Filters with :filter-fragment:`IS UNKNOWN` and :filter-fragment:`IS KNOWN` can be used to match entries with values that are, or are not, unknown for some property, respectively.
+In particular, filters with :filter-fragment:`IS UNKNOWN` and :filter-fragment:`IS KNOWN` can be used to match entries with values that are, or are not, unknown for some property, respectively.
-This is discussed in section `The Filter Language Syntax`_.

 Warnings
 ~~~~~~~~